Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Is it safe for torrenting?

-I took a deeper look to see if this free VPN can stack up to its paid brethren.
+I took a deeper look to see if this free VPN can stack up to its paid brethren in 2025.

 What Is Betternet?
 How It’s FREE?

-If you’ve never heard of Betternet, it’s probably because they’re a newcomer to the VPN scene; they’ve only been around since 2015.
+If you’ve never heard of Betternet, it’s probably because they’re not as prominent in the VPN scene as they once were; they’ve been around since 2015.

 The main draw to this VPN is, of course, the fact that it’s totally free.

 You can use their iOS, Android, Windows, and Mac apps, as well as Chrome and Firefox extensions, without paying a single cent.
-You don’t even need to register, so they don’t get your name or email address.
+You don’t even need to register, so they don’t get your name or email address on the free plan.

 It definitely sounds good.
 But as we’ve seen in the past, VPN providers need to make money somehow, and they don’t always do it scrupulously.